-Phillips dealt with the great public, the

-common people, the audiences in the district school house, the mob in the town hall, the fierce threats of city snobs.
+Phillips dealt with the great public, the these lessons it is with a hope that our childcommon people, the audiences in the district school house, the mob in the town hall, the fierce threats of city snobs.

 He made people anxious to hear him, first for his eloquence then for his cause.